-In the Archaeological Museum of Ibiza and Formentera The culture and the past of the Pitiusas Islands are represented.
+In Archaeological Museum of Ibiza and Formentera The culture and the past of the Pitiusas Islands are represented.
 This space transports the visitor to the ancient history of Ibiza and Formentera, from prehistory to the Catalan conquest in the thirteenth century.

 It located at Dalt Vila, next to the Cathedral of Santa María de las Nieves.
 It occupies the old building of the University and the interior of the bastion of Santa Tecla and the access is made through the chapel of El Salvador.